adnanmuttaleb/hr-system/README.md

 You need to have `mariaDB` installed and running on port 5100 (you can change the port number from `config.py`).

-First you install the requirements:
+First you have to install the requirements:

 `pip install -r requirements.txt`